Nonintersecting random walks in the neighborhood of a symmetric tacnode: Integral representation of the Tacnode kernel

-\emph{Sketch of Proof of Theorem~\ref{ThmExtKernelAsympt}, formula~(\ref{ExtKernelB})}.
-Since the sum in brackets in~(\ref{eq3.5ext}) is invariant under the involution $x_1\leftrightarrow -x_2$ and $t_1\leftrightarrow -t_2$, it suffices to consider the double integral, with the first term only.
+\textit{Sketch of Proof of Theorem}~\ref{ThmExtKernelAsympt}, \textit{formula} (\ref{ExtKernelB}).
+Since the sum in brackets in (\ref{eq35ext}) is invariant under the involution $x_1\leftrightarrow-x_2$ and $t_1\leftrightarrow-t_2$, it suffices to consider the double integral, with the first term only.
 The second half comes for free by acting with the involution!
-Given scaling~(\ref{sc}), Lemma~\ref{Lemma7.1} yields
+Given scaling (\ref{sc}), Lemma~\ref{Lemma71} yields

-and from~(\ref{eqE1234})
+and, from (\ref{eqE1234}),

-Combining~(\ref{A}) and~(\ref{B}) yields the following limit below, first with the contours as indicated in Figure~\ref{figPaths1}, which then can be transformed into the vertical lines above in Figure~\ref{figPaths2}, compatible with Figure~\ref{figPaths1}.
+Combining (\ref{A}) and (\ref{B}) yields the following limit below, first with the contours as indicated in Figure~\ref{figPaths1}, which then can be transformed into the vertical lines above in Figure \ref {figPaths2}, compatible with Figure~\ref{figPaths1}.

-Indeed, to pick steep descent paths about $z=w=-1$ respecting the integration contours in $\oint_{\Gamma_0}dz \oint_{\Gamma_{0,z}} dw$ of~(\ref{ExtKernelC}), one must choose the local paths, as illustrated in Figure~\ref{figPaths1}; these paths must be completed by closed contours encircling the origin deformed to provide steep descent contours.
-In the $\zeta,\omega$ scale, there are $4$ rays emanating from the origin \mbox{$\omega=\zeta=0$}; one is then free to deform these rays so as to obtain two parallel imaginary lines near the origin, as depicted above.
+Indeed, to pick steepest descent paths about $z=w=-1$ respecting the integration contours in $\oint_{\Gamma_0}dz \oint_{\Gamma_{0,z}} dw$ of (\ref{ExtKernelC}), one must choose the local paths, as illustrated in Figure~\ref{figPaths1}; these paths must be completed by closed

+contours encircling the origin deformed to provide steepest descent contours.
+In the $\zeta,\omega$ scale, there are $4$ rays emanating from the origin $\omega=\zeta=0$; one is then free to deform these rays so as to obtain two parallel imaginary lines near the origin, as depicted in Figure~\ref{figPaths2}.
 Therefore the following limit holds for the first double integral

-In view of the scaling~(\ref{sc}), the involution $x_1\leftrightarrow -x_2$ and $t_1\leftrightarrow -t_2$ induces the involution $\xi_1\leftrightarrow -\xi_2$ and $s_1\leftrightarrow -s_2$, so that the limit of the other double integral is given by the same formula~(\ref{ExtKernelC}) above, but with
+In view of the scaling (\ref{sc}), the involution $x_1\leftrightarrow -x_2$ and $t_1\leftrightarrow-t_2$ induces the involution $\xi _1\leftrightarrow-\xi_2$ and $s_1\leftrightarrow-s_2$, so that the limit of the other double integral is given by the same formula (\ref {ExtKernelC}) above, but with

-We are also allowed to interchange the integration variables $\zeta \leftrightarrow -\omega$, provided the contours of integration are modified accordingly; this last interchange implies
+We are also allowed to interchange the integration variables $\zeta \leftrightarrow-\omega$, provided the contours of integration are modified accordingly; this last interchange implies

 So, the three combined maps,